namnguyen7694/auto-suggestion/README.md

 <link rel="stylesheet" href="/auto-suggestion/custom-auto-suggestion/index.css" />
 ```
 3. Set your Search box input with **id="custom-auto-complete"**
-4. Run our script with optional parameter **Categories array** (you can change order of block).
+4. Run our script with optional parameter **Categories array** (you can change order of these block).
 By default, categories order is ["suggestions", "collections", "products"]
 ```
 <script>
   $(document).ready(function () {